Lose Weight

 Artificial Sweeteners, Pesticides and Toxins

-In addition to the five ingredients recommended by Drs.
-Oz and Roizen to avoid, I also try to avoid artificial sweeteners, pesticides, preservatives, toxic chemicals and environmental pollution because I believe these contribute to robbing the body of energy.
+In addition to the ingredients listed above, I also try to avoid artificial sweeteners, pesticides, preservatives, toxic chemicals and environmental pollution because I believe these contribute to robbing the body of energy.
 Fatty foods, sugar, toxic chemicals, preservatives, pollution and lack of exercise and lack of sleep will rob the body of energy.
 Drinking too much coffee or tea can rob the body of energy.
 Anything that robs the body of energy can lead to weight gain.
-When the body’s energy runs too low, it can sink into a dwindling spiral of hunger, cravings and over-eating that inevitably leads to weight gain.
+When the body’s energy runs too low, it can sink into a downward spiral of hunger, cravings and over-eating that inevitably leads to weight gain.

-The whole point of this eating plan is to rehabilitate the body’s natural ability to obtain all the energy it needs plus more to the point where it burns its stored fat without being hungry.
+The whole point of a healthy eating plan is to give the body a chance to obtain all the energy it needs plus more to the point where it burns its stored fat without being hungry.

 Sugar makes you hungry.
 Even if you were to satisfy that hunger with good food, you would still tend to over-eat because the body would not be able to signal you that you were full until you have eaten too much.
-With a healthy eating plan you will have to ween off sugar, enriched or white flour and all junk food snacks and desserts for a period of a week or so.
-During this time I recommend eating only from a set of "core foods" (below).
-For the first week or so you should expect to experience uncomfortable “sugar withdrawals”, which should subside after awhile.
-The “core foods” allow meat, fish, poultry, fresh vegetables, fresh fruit, whole grains, rice, beans and hot cereals (like oatmeal) and limited amounts of coffee, tea, fruit, fruit juices, raw nuts and salad dressing made from natural ingredients like Italian dressing or Balsamic Vinegrette (without sugar or additives).
-The core foods do not allow dairy, butter, eggs, alcohol, diet sodas, foods containing enriched flour, HFCS or trans-fats or hydrogenated or partially hydrogenated oils and fats of any kind, etc.
+With a healthy eating plan you will have to ween off sugar, enriched or white flour and all junk food snacks and desserts.
+If my goal is weight loss, then I will try to make all my meals from a set of “core foods” (below).
+I expected that for the first week or so that I would experience uncomfortable “sugar withdrawals”, which should subside after awhile.
+Good “core foods” would allow meat, fish, poultry, fresh vegetables, fresh fruit, whole grains, rice, beans and hot cereals (like oatmeal) and limited amounts of coffee, tea, fruit, fruit juices, raw nuts and salad dressing made from natural ingredients like Italian dressing or Balsamic Vinegrette (without sugar or additives).
+The core foods that I choose do not include alcohol, diet sodas or foods containing enriched flour, HFCS, trans-fats, hydrogenated oils or partially hydrogenated oils and fats of any kind, etc.

 Core Foods

 All calories were not created equal, and neither were carbohydrates.
-The "core foods" in a healthy eating plan are simply basic, whole foods not including breads, pasta or dairy.
+The “core foods” in a healthy eating plan are simply basic, whole foods.
+I would only include small amounts of bread or pasta for awhile and I would try to get whole grains only and avoid foods containing enriched flour or refined flour or non-organically grown wheat.
 Examples of core foods are:

 - Fresh or frozen fish, meat and fowl.
 This includes beef, lamb, pork, turkey, chicken, duck, salmon, cod, etc.